 Build the circuits above and test them on your breadboard.
 You will need to choose either active high or active low implementation.
 Don't build both.

 You do not need software to test the Circuit.
-If your circuit needs active high signal you can temporarily connect the wire to +5V.
+If your circuit needs active high signal, you can temporarily connect the input wire to +3.3V instead of the output pin.
 If your circuit needs active low wire, you can connect it to GND for testing.
 The LEDs will light up if they are connected correctly during testing.
-The output of buttons can be measured with digital multimeter (at pin 18 in the examples above).
+The output of buttons can be measured with digital multimeter (at pin 27 in the examples above).
+This will only work if raspberry pi is turned on.
+But for general, when you build electronics, you build it when the circuit is powered OFF.
+So please turn the raspberry pi off before you continue with building.

 You will need to write some code: